Hugius/FabiEngine3D/doc/markdown/MODEL.md

 - **Reflective**: cube/planar reflections are rendered on the mesh
   - Type: `boolean`
   - Constraints: none
+- **Refractive**: cube/planar refractions are rendered on the mesh
+  - Type: `boolean`
+  - Constraints: none
 - **Face Culled**: the mesh uses the face culling optimization
   - Type: `boolean`
   - Constraints: none